 Why a Bit Comfort Area and not a Bit Seat?

 As mentioned, the best position for the bit is forward of the molar arcades.
 The first grinding tooth in each arcade, known as the second premolar, should prevent the bit from going back too far into the mouth.
-This would cause the bit to slide between the molar arcades and is undesirable as it may cause loss of control.
+For the bit to slide between the molar arcades is undesirable as it may cause significant loss of control.
 Let's have a look at the main elements that we consider when attending to what we call the 'bit comfort area'.

 Teeth have prominent enamel ridges on their grinding surfaces to enable them to cut the tough fibre in the pasture.
-We need to leave as many of these ridges intact as possible, as it must be understood that removing them completely from just one pair of teeth, like the lower second premolars, will cause 1/6 of the chewing surface area of the mouth to be impaired.
+When performing equine dental procedures that alter the shape of the teeth we must leave as many of these ridges intact as possible.
+Removing them completely from just one pair of teeth, like the lower second premolars, will also cause 1/6 of the chewing surface area of the mouth to be lost.
+This in turn affects masticatory efficacy.
 For this reason, it is only these parts that are filed in the normal mouth: